Betrayal Trauma Therapy in Canada

 If you are in the first days or weeks: seven things that help

 3. Protect your basic biology.
 Trauma dysregulates sleep, appetite, and the immune system.
 You do not need to feel better to eat something, drink water, or go outside for ten minutes.
-Treating your body as worth caring for — even when you do not feel it — is not self-indulgence.
-It is survival, and it keeps the nervous system from spiralling further.

 You did not cause this, and you do not have to figure out how to survive it alone.
-The steps above are bridges to the moment you are ready to reach out.

 Virtual across Canada, in person in Calgary and Toronto